NozzyEz/Heatster-Server/README.md

 ## Creating a local copy
 ```
 To create a local copy, you need to Install Python 3 and PostgreSQL first of all.
-It is strongly advised to use a virtual enviornment
+It is strongly advised to use a virtual enviornment.
 Once in the virtual enviornment you need to install the following packages with pip: django, djangorestframework
 Inside of your installed PostgreSQL server, you need to create a database and a user with the following information:
 Database name:  p3_server